My Hero Academia: Themes and analysis

 Horikoshi has stated that the main theme he focuses on is "what makes a hero".
 He also stated that he likes stories with bad endings, as well as horror stories.
 However, he finds these difficult to draw since the mood in his stories is based on his own current mood.
 To combat this, he adds in more silly-looking characters such as Fat Gum, in order to keep the mood up.

 The series explores themes such as the nature of heroism, the importance of perseverance and determination, and the power of friendship and teamwork.
 Horikoshi said that he was inspired by the idea of creating a world where anyone, regardless of their background or abilities, could become a hero.
 He wanted to show that even those without powers could still make a difference and achieve their dreams through hard work and determination.
 That vision results in heroes in the series not being egotistical, but passionate and dedicated individuals with clear goals to work towards.
 The series also explores Izuku's idolization of heroes from a young age and his enthusiasm.
 In a world where superheroes are not just regulated, but commercialized brands, he still sees something inspiring in their actions.

 My Hero Academia has been noted for its positive view of heroes.
-Cramer wrote that "in the modern world, we often challenge heroic ideals, and the motivations of the people who pursue them", noting how in American media, the optimism of the Silver Age of Comic Books lead to post-Watchmen ambiguity.
+Creamer wrote that "in the modern world, we often challenge heroic ideals, and the motivations of the people who pursue them", noting how in American media, the optimism of the Silver Age of Comic Books lead to post-Watchmen ambiguity.
 He also noted that, even in Japan, unquestioned heroism is often challenged in modern revisions of older series, such as in Yatterman and Gatchaman.